 The Seaver Autism Center recognizes that COVID-19 is an especially challenging time for individuals and families impacted by with autism.
 We have hosted free parent webinars on topics such as creating structure in your home, parent self-care, and wearing a mask.
 All of the presentations can be found on our COVID-19 resource page, which also highlights activities that promote social skills as well as additional resources.

-We have developed formal and informal relationships with schools, advocacy groups, and other community organizations to further our collective goal of improving treatment and advancing effective therapies for autism and related conditions.
+We have developed relationships with schools, advocacy groups, and other community organizations to further our collective goal of improving treatment and advancing effective therapies for autism and related conditions.